-We are a small neighborhood studio which holds 20-25 students depending on the class.
+We are a neighborhood studio which holds up to 45 students depending on the class.
 Our teachers typically offer hands-on adjustments & assists during class, however we always have consent cards available for you to place near your mat to let the teacher know should you prefer not to receive any physical touch or adjustments at all during class.

 Please don't hesitate to ask us about this if you have any questions or concerns regarding adjustments/assists.

 Parking is free on most of the surrounding streets near the studio.
 Please be mindful of any street signs or permit restrictions and remember that we are located in a neighborhood so please be respectful of our neighbors by ensuring you do not block any driveways.